Biomechanics for Birth for midwives

 "Vaginal birth is a remarkable event about which little is known from a biomechanical perspective’ Ashton-Miller and DeLancey 2010"

 Understanding the biomechanical element of birth offers practitioners a deeper awareness of the baby’s journey through the pelvis and the synergy of the mother/ baby dyad.
-An improved understanding of the mechanisms of the pelvis and the baby's movement through it aids the development of root cause solutions to suboptimal positions.
+An improved understanding of the mechanisms of the pelvis and the baby's movement through it aids the development of root cause solutions by supporting and optimising physiology.

-- Definition of malposition & Statistics & birth outcomes.
+- Definition of labour dystocia, suboptimal positions & Statistics & birth outcomes.

-- Applying Biomechanics to Birth including, anatomy and & physiology, causes of malposition who is at risk and why and how to recognise it.
+- Applying Biomechanics to Birth including, anatomy and & physiology, causes of dystocia who is at risk and why and how to recognise it.

-- Practical techniques include optimal birth positions, the use of rebozo and positions to help labour progress such as forward leaning inversion, side lying release, abdominal lift, modified Sim’s position, birth balls and peanut balls
+- Practical techniques include instinctive and flexible sacrum birth positions, the use of rebozo and positions to help labour progress such as forward leaning inversion, side lying release, abdominal lift, modified exagerrated lateral position, birth balls and peanut balls

-- Techniques to improve diagnosis of suboptimal positions
+- Techniques to improve diagnosis of a mechanical issue complicating the birth process

 - Other helpful strategies that support physiological birth,